AdamPrzychodni/ai-enablement-tttr/task_1_solution_architect/docs/04_software_design.md

 The AI Architect API is designed as a two-step conversational tool that helps nonprofits articulate their problems and receive relevant AI-powered solutions.
 The process is as follows:

-Analyze: The API first helps to understand and structure the user's problem.
+1.  **Analyze**: The API first helps to understand and structure the user's problem.

-Recommend: It then proposes a tailored solution based on the analyzed problem.
+2.  **Recommend**: It then proposes a tailored solution based on the analyzed problem, grounded in a knowledge base of real-world examples.

 This approach is particularly useful for nonprofits that may have a general sense of their needs (e.g., "we want to be more efficient") but require assistance in defining the problem and identifying the right technical solutions.